Three bourbon whiskey bottles in a wooden barrel warehouse.

 What is Bourbon?

 Bourbon is a distinctive type of American whiskey, primarily made from a corn-based mash that contains at least 51% corn, alongside malted barley and either rye or wheat.
+But what is bourbon exactly?
 This spirit undergoes a specific aging process in new, charred oak barrels, which imparts its unique flavors and amber color.

 Educational bourbon whiskey infographic with composition and origin.